LABOR LAW (ROYAL DECREE M/51)

 End-of-Service Pay

-Employees who have completed at least two years of continuous service are generally eligible for severance pay, regardless of whether they resign, are terminated, or their contract ends (except in cases of gross misconduct).
+Employees with a minimum of two years of continuous service are generally entitled to severance pay regardless of whether the employee resigns, is terminated, or the contract comes to an end (except for gross misconduct).

 Calculation of Severance Pay